 The Company entered into a buy-back agreement with one specific customer.
 Under this agreement, the Company guaranteed to buy-back product at a predetermined price at the end of the long-term project, subject to the condition of the product.
-Although the Company receives payment in full as the product is produced, we are required to account for these transactions as operating leases.
-The amount of sale proceeds equal to the buy-back obligation, included in "Deferred buy-back lease obligation" in the liabilities section of the consolidated balance sheet, is deferred until the buy-back is exercised or expired.
-The remaining sale proceeds are deferred in the same account and recognized on a straight-line basis over the usage period, such usage period commencing on delivery to the job-site and ending at the time the buy-back is exercised or expired.
-The Company capitalizes the cost of the product on the consolidated balance sheet shown in "Deferred buy-back lease asset, net", and depreciates the value, less residual value, to cost of leasing revenue in "Cost of goods sold" over the estimated useful life of the asset.
+Although the Company received payment in full when the product was produced, we are required to account for these transactions as operating leases.
+The amount of sale proceeds equal to the buy-back obligation, included in "Deferred buy-back lease obligation" in the liabilities section of the consolidated balance sheet, is deferred until the buy-back is exercised.
+The remaining sale proceeds are deferred in the same account and recognized on a straight-line basis over the usage period, such usage period commencing on delivery to the job-site and ending at the time the buy-back lease asset, net", and depreciates the value, less residual value, to cost of leasing revenue in "Cost of goods sold" over the estimated useful life of the asset.

-In the case the customer does not exercise the buy-back option and retains ownership of the product at the end of the usage period, the guarantee buy-back liability and any deferred revenue balances related to the product are settled to revenue, and the net book value of the asset is expensed to cost of leasing revenue.
-If the customer exercises the buy-back guarantee option, the Company purchases the product back in the amount equal to the buy-back guarantee, the Company settles any remaining deferred balances, in excess of the buy-back payment, to leasing revenue, and the Company reclassifies the net book value of the product on the consolidated balance sheet to "Inventories" or "Property and equipment, net" depending on the intended use at the time.
+In the case the customer requests the Company to cancel the buy-back option and retains ownership of the product and the Company accepts, the guarantee buy-back liability and any deferred revenue balances related to the product will be settled to revenue, and the net book value of the asset will be expensed to cost of leasing revenue.
+Otherwise, the Company will purchase the product back in the amount equal to the buy-back guarantee, settle any remaining deferred balances, in excess of the buy-back payment, to leasing revenue, and reclassify the net book value of the purchased product to "Inventories" or "Property and equipment, net" depending on the intended use.
 The revenue is being recognized in accordance with Topic 842, Leases.